Ezrah117/MC117/README.md

 # MC117
 Main repo
-This repository will consist of my own personal practice scripts and project with worked examples.
+This repository will consist of my own personal practice scripts and projects with worked examples.
 All work done by me will be uploaded and available to anyone looking for material and content.

 Thanks!